-John has been working in the Internet and new media since the early 1990s.
-His professional background includes web development, content management, electronic publishing, SGML & XML, learning technologies, virtual communities, and reflecting on the history of all that.
+John has been working on the Web since 1993.
+Since then, he’s been working on content management strategies, electronic publishing, SGML & XML, learning technologies, virtual communities, and reflecting on the history of all that.
 John was a member of the first Master of Publishing cohort at SFU in 1995/96.
 He’s worked with Canadian book and magazine publishers on digital strategies looking forward, and also on the history of tech innovations in publishing.

 After working on educational technology at the BC’s Open Learning Agency through the late 1990s, he took a PhD in Curriculum & Instruction at the University of British Columbia where his research focused on the cultural history of personal and educational computing at Xerox PARC in the 1970s.

 John is almost a BC native (he was born east of the Rockies but has lived on the coast most of his life).
 He’s married with a couple of kids and 3/4 of a cat.
 On Twitter and instagram: @jmaxsfu

 Director and Associate Professor

 Technology, Digital Media, History of Publishing, History of Technology, Content Management, Policy, Copyright.